Your shopping cart is currently empty!

 Costs for a retreat

-With a retreat at monastery Westerhûs, you will stay in one of the guest rooms and have access to all the amenities in and around the farm.
-The price includes the program, vegetarian meals, fruit, coffee and tea.
-Drinks are not included.
-The costs of a retreat for a weekend (Friday afternoon - Sunday afternoon) and for a midweek (Monday afternoon - Friday morning) are as follows:
+During a retreat at Klooster Westerhûs, you will stay in one of the guest rooms and have access to all facilities in and around the farm.
+The price includes the program, vegetarian meals, fruit, coffee, and tea.
+The costs for a retreat can be found on the reservation page.

 We would like to offer everyone the opportunity to be our guest at Klooster Westerhûs.
 If the costs are too burdensome, please appeal to our compassion fund: compassion fund - Nijkleaster

-If you have questions or would like to come with a group, please email reservering@nijkleaster.frl or call:
+If you have any questions or would like to visit with a group, please send an email to reservering@nijkleaster.frl or call: T:+31 (0)58 7009 743